Article Submission: Step 2

 Need to get your figures ready?

-- Once you have made all the adjustments on your LARGE image, right click and save it as a lastname_figure01_large.jpg.
+- Once you have made all the adjustments to your image, right click and save it as a lastname_figure01_large.jpg.
 Perform the check above to ensure that it is ready to submit and then save it in your Young Scientist submission folder on your computer.
 If it is a supplemental figure, save it as lastname_supplemental01_large.jpg.

 Troubles?
 Feel free to email email@example.com to ask questions or to check your figure(s) before you submit!